VITA-MLLM/VITA/README.md

 ---

 ## 🔥 News
 * **`2024.08.12`** 🌟 We are very proud to launch VITA, the **First-Ever** open-source interactive omni multimodal LLM!
-All training code, deployment code, and model weights will be released soon!
-The open source process requires some flow, stay tuned!
+All training code, deployment code, and model weights will be released soon! **We have submitted the open source code, but it is under review internally.
+We are moving the process forward as quickly as possible, stay tuned!**

 ## 👀 VITA Overview